matter-labs/zksync-web-era-docs/docs/reference/architecture/contract-development.md

 Please read [this section of the docs](../../tools/compiler-toolchain/solidity.md#using-libraries) if your project uses libraries.

-::: info Best practises
+::: info Best practices

-Follow the [best practises and considerations](../../dev/building-on-zksync/best-practices.md) to build smart contracts on zkSync Era.
+Follow the [best practices and considerations](../../dev/building-on-zksync/best-practices.md) to build smart contracts on zkSync Era.

 :::